Onyx Path is always on the lookout for new writers!

-We’ll currently accept mechanics for Classic WoD, new WoD, and new WoD 2nd Edition (GMC) rulesets.
-If you’re doing NWoD, you’re probably best served doing something compatible with the WoD 2nd Edition rules revisions, as most upcoming material will be using it.
+We’ll currently accept mechanics for Classic WoD, and CofD 2nd Edition (GMC) rulesets.
+If you’re doing CofD, you’re probably best served doing something compatible with the CofD 2nd Edition rules revisions, as most upcoming material will be using it.

 Some things to consider that are pretty much true across game lines: